WILMINGTON, Del. (WPVI) —

 Police said when Murray realized her mistake, about 20 minutes later, she contacted her husband who was still at home.
 Investigators said when the husband looked out the window the walker was gone.

 Surveillance video supplied by a neighbor shows that within a minute of the two driving off, a man in a white pick-up truck pulled up and took the walker.

-Kirsten, 10, has Cerebral Palsy.
-She relies on the royal blue, three-foot-tall custom walker for mobility.
+Kirsten, 10, has cerebral palsy and relies on the royal blue, three-foot-tall custom walker for mobility.

 A neighbor, who wished to remain anonymous, said it was her home surveillance camera that caught the act on tape.

-“It looked like a scrap medal truck, scrap meddling through the neighborhood,” she said.
+“It looked like a scrap metal truck, scrap meddling through the neighborhood,” she said.
 “But it looked really suspicious because she left and he pulled up.”